ywteh/esphome-samsung-nasa/README.md

 This project borrows from the excellent work done by the team supporting the ESPHome Samsung HVAC Integration (https://github.com/omerfaruk-aran/esphome_samsung_hvac_bus/).
 The project includes detailed [hardware installation instructions](https://github.com/omerfaruk-aran/esphome_samsung_hvac_bus/wiki/Hardware-Installation) on the installation process so I won't repeat them here.

 Most of the useful controls for DHW (domestic hot water), and heating (single and 2-zone) are supported by this component - along with the ability to read and write FSVs (Field Setting Values).
-The project has been re-engineered to abstract away the NASA message codes from the C++ code so it should be much easier to add missing controls to the Python lists of ESPHome components (lists, numbers, selects, sensors etc).
+The project has been re-engineered to abstract away the NASA message codes from the C++ code so it should be much easier to add missing controls to the Python lists of ESPHome components (numbers, selects, switches, sensors etc).
 This should make it much easier to submit PRs for missing NASA messages.

-All commands, and FSVs are implemented as standard ESPHome components (e.g., lists, numbers, selects, switches, sensors).
+All commands, and FSVs are implemented as standard ESPHome components (e.g., numbers, selects, switches...).
 Check out the [example.yaml](example.yaml).

 ## Basic Controller, NASA Client & Device Configuration